alexpacheco/lurc/slurm.md

 --- .class #id

-## How to run jobs

-* All compute intensive jobs are scheduled
-* Write a script to submit jobs to a scheduler
-  - need to have some background in shell scripting (bash/tcsh)
-* Need to specify
-   - Resources required (which depends on configuration)
-       - number of nodes
-       - number of processes per node
-       - memory per node
-   - How long do you want the resources
-       - have an estimate for how long your job will run
-   - Which queue to submit jobs
-       - SLURM uses the term _partition_ instead of _queue_

---- .class #id

 ## Scheduler &amp; Resource Management

 * A software that manages resources (CPU time, memory, etc) and schedules job execution